wayne-incorporated/wayne-os/docs/en/business/sales_agent_agreement.md

 <br>d.
 Company doesn’t transfer ownership of all rights including products, services, and intellectual property rights to Agent.

 ## 2. Role of Agent
-a.Agent shall introduce Company's product/service (including but not limited to name and contact of Company, features of Company product/service) to customers (including but not limited to Agent’s related organization).
+a.
+Agent shall introduce Company's product/service (including but not limited to name and contact of Company, features of Company product/service) to customers (including but not limited to Agent’s related organization).
 <br>b.
 Agent shall pay all of his/her own expenses relating to the provision of agent services under this Agreement.
 <br>c.
 Agent shall not defame Company or engage in any illegal activities that may violate related laws or social trade rules.
 <br>d.
 In the case of an issue appearing between Agents, or between Agent and third parties during the provision of agent services by Agent, Agent shall solve it within themselves.